 is a lonely profession, especially at

 the outset of one's career, when body, mind, and spirit fixate on the blank page or a computer

 monitor for endless hours.
 Even more so if you're a classic introvert, and your "battery" is charged in solitude rather

 than by socializing.

 The solution?
 Network with other writers.
 Join a critique

 group or a writer's club.
-Attending guild meetings, writing workshops, conferences, or residencies, and take online and real
+Attend guild meetings, writing workshops, conferences, or residencies, and take online

-leads to new opportunities.
+networking and networking leads to new opportunities.

 I've made many like-minded writing and editing friends over the years,

 both online and in real-time groups such as the Professional Writers of Prescott (PWP), now known as Central Arizona Writers, the Arizona State Poetry Society (ASPS), the Society of Children's Book Writers and Illustrators (SCBWI), the OC California Writers Club (CWC), and San Diego Writers, Ink.

 I missed the ladies in a California prompt writing group greatly when